turbo.tcpserver – Callback based TCP socket Server¶

 This method is called by the class when clients connect.
 Implement this method in inheriting class to handle new connections.

-• address (String) – IP address of newly connected client.
+instance) – Stream for the newly connected client. - address (String) – IP address of newly connected client.

 TCPServer:listen(port, address, backlog, family)